 We brought prepared meals for a day and then ingredients to last during our 3-day stay.

 As I said, this isn’t just a beach-bumming tour.
-Our group, Alon ng Pag-asa, is in essence promoting voluntourism or traveling with a purpose.
+Our group, Alon ng Pag-asa, is in essence promoting voluntourism AKA traveling with a purpose.
 Thus, our stay in Jomalig island in Quezon Province included a half-day outreach to 250 children (and several more not in our official list).